zameel7/tic-tac-toe/README.md

     - used to check if the specified position is free to insert marker

 > test_marker_position()
-    - used to check if the specified marker position is within the range 1 to 10
+    - used to check if the specified marker position is within the range of 1 to 10